Larsuu/Bheater/README.md

 Key Features:

   - Wireless Voltage Meter: Check your battery level through Bluetooth or Home Assistant.
-  - Voltage Control: Set your preferred voltage level to save battery cycles, extending battery life by up to 1.5 times.
+  - Voltage Control: Set your preferred charging voltage level to save battery cycles, extending battery life by up to 1.5 times.
   - Remote Charger Switch: Control the charging remotely, either locally through Bluetooth or even through WAN with Home Assistant.

 (Status: Basic functionality around heating and charging is written and done.
 All the extra features are still missing)